mzuhairiy/Plato-Academy/Test Scenario and Test Case.md

 And User should see the "Create public gist" button. <br />
 When User clicks the "Create public gist" button. <br />
 And User directed to the File page. <br />
-Then User has succesfully create a public gist. <br />

 ### Test Scenario (Positive)
 Verify that User able to create a public gist with Markdown (.md) extension.